Richard Hell: Early life and career

 Richard Lester Meyers was born in Lexington, Kentucky, in 1949.
-His father was Jewish, was an experimental psychologist, researching animal behavior.
+His father was Jewish, and an experimental psychologist researching animal behavior.
 He died when Hell was seven years old.
 Hell was then raised by his mother, Carolyn H. Rhodes, who came from Welsh and English ancestry.
 After her husband's death, she returned to school and became a professor.

 Hell attended the Sanford School in Delaware for one year, where he became friends with Tom Miller, who later changed his name to Tom Verlaine.
 They ran away from school together and a short time later were arrested in Alabama for arson and vandalism.

 Hell never finished high school, instead moving to New York City to make his way as a poet.
 In New York he met fellow young poet David Giannini, and moved to Santa Fe, New Mexico, for several months, where Giannini and Meyers co-founded Genesis:Grasp.
 They used an AM VariTyper with changeable fonts to publish the magazine.
 They began publishing books and magazines, but decided to go their separate ways in 1971, after which Hell created and published Dot Books.

 Before he was 21, his own poems were published in numerous periodicals, ranging from Rolling Stone to the New Directions Annuals.
 In 1971, along with Verlaine, Hell also published under the pseudonym Theresa Stern, a fictional poet whose photo was actually a combination of both his and Verlaine's faces in drag, superimposed over one another to create a new identity.
 A book of poems credited to "Stern", Wanna Go Out?, was released by Dot in 1973.